 How can bereavement counselling help?

+“During my deep grief, I realised the importance of support following a tragic death.
+How life can change in every way including your physical and mental health.
+I concluded that support should be available to everyone when a life-changing situation occurs.
 I became very aware that following the death of a loved one, we need someone who truly understands our journey and can listen without judgement, show compassion and allow the bereaved person as much time as possible to process the enormous challenges ahead.”

 “My role involves supporting the newly bereaved with one hour weekly sessions where clients can talk and process their grief with somebody who truly understands the impact on their life journey through the grief process.
 These sessions can go on for as long as the client needs them to, often many months or even years, there is no limit or timescale to the support I offer.”